UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 -	Crouch walk – plays when the player walks forward while crouching
 -	Crouch walk back – plays when the player walks backward while couching

-You should be able to implement all of the logic for controlling these animations using a single state machine, with only minimal lines of code needed to set the values of parameters.
+You should be able to implement all the logic for controlling these animations using a single state machine, with only minimal lines of code needed to set the values of parameters.
 I’ve provided the information you should need to pass to the state machine as inputs to the ApplyAnimations method, meaning you shouldn’t need to change the code in the Update method to complete this task.

 ## Additional Optional Tasks
 - Can you extend the ThirdPersonController script to support strafing with associated animations?
 - Can you create one of your own animations in Maya and include it into the state machine?
 -	Can you make your character play a falling animation when it falls from a height?
--	You might notice the third person controller doesn’t jump over obstacles!
+-	You might notice the third person controller does not jump over obstacles!
 Can you fix this?